AryanChougule/Automated-Attendance-Capturing-System-using-RAR/README.md

 ```

 ---
+## Extra Step

-## Like to add one more step is you are using a different camera for frame capturing
+   Like to add one more step is you are using a different camera for frame capturing
    If you want to use mobile camera then download app "IP webcam" from playstore and copy IP (provided in the app ) paste the IP in the main.py as I have stated in the main.py file.
    And run the camera_test.py and camera_test2.py file to see the working

 ## 5️⃣ Run the Attendance System